Inch1337/payment_validate_backend/README.md

 * ✅ Write documentation in English

 ### Planned
+* ❌ Add generics to Validator()
+* ❌ Don't use reflect in fabric

-* ❌ Move validation logic (email, card number, etc.) into a separate package
+* ✅ Move validation logic (email, card number, etc.) into a separate package
 * ❌ Add unit tests
 * ❌ Rebuild packages for more convenient imports (e.g. `import "github.com/inch1337/..."`)
-* ❌ Add PostgreSQL or MongoDB
+* ❌ Add PostgreSQL or MySQL
 * ❌ Rebuild the project as an API

 ## Notes